Typhoon Bolaven (2012): Korean Peninsula and Russia

 Initially, forecasts from the JMA and Korea Meteorological Administration indicated that Bolaven would strike the country at an intensity greater than that of the nation's worst typhoon disaster in decades: Typhoon Rusa in 2002.
 On August 27, nearly all of South Korea was placed under a typhoon warning as the storm approached.
 The state disaster relief board went to its highest alert level prior to the storm's arrival.
 More than 400 flights were canceled across the country, including 109 international flights from Incheon International Airport.
-The majority of cancellations were domestic flights, mainly from Ningbo to Jeju Island.
+The majority of cancelations were domestic flights, mainly from Ningbo to Jeju Island.
 Local authorities conducted safety inspections of areas prone to landslides and closed off beaches and seawalls.
-Residents in flood-prone areas were encouraged to evacuate for their own safety as well.
+Residents in flood-prone areas were encouraged to evacuate for their own safety, as well.
 Along the coast, hundreds of ships sought refuge from rough seas in various harbors and ports.
 Numerous ports banned sea travel and shut down activities by August 27, and 68 of the nation's 87 ferry routes were canceled.
 In Busan, all ships were not allowed access to the docks until the typhoon's passage.

 Storm warnings were issued as far north as the Russian Far East as officials anticipated the remnants of the typhoon to cause significant disruption in the region.
 Residents were advised to avoid outdoor activities from August 28 to 29 as the storm moved through.
 In the Sea of Japan, more than 100 ships sought refuge in bays across the Primorsky Krai.
 Ferry service to all islands in the region was also suspended.
 All military personnel in the region were placed at an elevated state of readiness for the storm.
 On August 28, crisis centers were opened in 12 cities and 22 districts across Primorsky Krai.
 Although the storm was expected to cause significant disruptions in the region, Russian Emergencies Minister Vladimir Puchkov stated that the Asia-Pacific Economic Cooperation Summit in Vladivostok would continue as planned.